 If the proposed review date is cancelled with less than 8 weeks’ notice, the RCoA may recover any travel costs already incurred from the department.

 Upon agreement of an onsite visit date the department will be sent the following documents to complete:

-- Self-assessment against the latest set of ACSA Standards – this is the document that will need to be completed and returned ahead of the review visit for the review team to go over
+- Self-assessment against the latest set of ACSA Standards – this is accessed via the portal and will need to be completed ahead of the review visit for the review team to go over

-- Review information form – this is to be completed and submitted alongside your self-assessment.
+- Review information form – this is to be completed alongside your self-assessment and submitted to the ACSA team.
 It provides contextual information for the review team and confirms staffing and bed numbers

 - A copy of the standards with full GPAS references and a summary of changes from the last set of standards

 - A draft agenda – to be amended by the ACSA lead to confirm logistics for the visit (e.g. areas to visit, individuals and groups to speak to)

 - A briefing note and poster – these are helpful for raising awareness of the onsite visit